tymyrddin/purple/source/docs/purple/index.rst

 and `facilitation conditions <https://purple.tymyrddin.dev/docs/foundations/montessori/facilitation>`_ are right.

-The practical work of building a purple team programme, including how to structure the team, how to choose between coordination modes, and how to assess readiness, is covered in the `making-of section </docs/making-of/purple-team/index>`_.
+The practical work of building a purple team programme, including how to structure the team, how to choose between coordination modes, and how to assess readiness, is covered in `purple-team </docs/purple/purple-team/index>`_.

 .. toctree::
    :maxdepth: 1